-Vocational Work Experience - Law Enforcement Course Advisory: CJ 001.
+Course Advisory: CJ 001.
 Volunteer service in a variety of governmental and private criminal justice agencies related to Law Enforcement.
 One unit of credit may be earned for each 75 hours paid or 60 hours unpaid work per semester to a maximum of 3 units per semester.
 Students who enroll in CJ090 may not enroll in CJ 091 during the same semester.
+Students may take this course up to the maximum number of units over multiple semesters.
 This is a Credit/No Credit only course.
 NOTE: Combined units for all work experience courses shall not exceed 12.
-One hour lecture and five to twenty hours weekly by arrangement.
-To determine the correct number of units in which to enroll, refer to the following formula for paid employment: Full Semester Sections: 1 unit = 5 hours per week, 2.0 units = 10 hours per week, 3 units = 15 hours per week. unpaid work requires fewer hours per week.
+One hour lecture and five to twenty hours by arrangement.
+To determine the correct number of units in which to enroll, refer to the following formula for paid employment: Full Semester Sections: 1 unit = 5 hours per week 2 units = 10 hours perweek 3 units = 15 hours per week unpaid work requires fewer hours per week.